Ethos, Vision and Values

 Our School Vision

 At Barley Hill Primary School we have a culture that places the child at the centre – We care about each other, our learning and the world around us.
-As a values-based school, our vision statement is to ‘educate the whole child’.
+As a values-based school, our vision statement is Educating the whole child, achieved through an inclusive and supportive ethos, with kindness and community at the heart of our provision.'
 We believe that all children are entitled to an education that will enable them to realise their full potential.
 Every child should love learning and relish challenge, working collaboratively and positively with others to achieve their goals.

 Our School Values

 The children of Barley Hill Primary School have been integral in identifying six core values that underpin our school ethos.
 They are:

 Through a streamlined values offer, we can allow for progression within the values curriculum and a more secure understanding and knowledge of what they are.
 This is valuing the development of the whole child and ensuring children leave Barley Hill as responsible citizens prepared for the next phase of their education.